minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Minnesota Traffic Court Records?

 Traffic court records are the official documentation of moving and non-moving violations under the motor vehicle code in Minnesota.
 They include legal documents and case files generated from the proceedings of the traffic courts of Minnesota.
-These include records created for petty misdemeanors and misdemeanors and include records for gross misdemeanors and felonies.
+These include records created for petty misdemeanors and misdemeanors, and records for gross misdemeanors and felonies.

 Are Minnesota Traffic Court Records Public Records?